-Over-indulgent parenting: Well-meaning parental reactions to a problem may worsen it (eg, overprotecting a fearful, clinging child; giving in to a manipulative child).
+Over-indulgent parenting: Well-meaning parental reactions to a behavioral problem may worsen it by inadvertently rewarding it (eg, overprotecting a fearful, clinging child; giving in to a manipulative child).

 Circular behavioral pattern: In young children, some problems represent a circular behavioral pattern in which negative parental reaction to a child’s behavior causes an adverse response from the child, which in turn leads to continued negative parental reaction.
 In this pattern, children often respond to stress and emotional discomfort with stubbornness, back talk, aggressiveness, and temper outbursts rather than with crying.
 Often, a parent reacts to an aggressive and resistant child by scolding, yelling, and spanking; the child then escalates the behaviors that led to the parent’s initial response, and the parent reacts more forcefully.
 Attention that children receive from a parent for their inappropriate behavior often reinforces it.

 In older children and adolescents, behavioral problems may arise as independence is sought from parental rules and supervision (see Behavior Problems in Adolescents Behavior Problems in Adolescents Adolescence is a time for developing independence.
-Typically, adolescents exercise their independence by questioning or challenging their parents' rules, which at times leads to rule breaking... read more ).
+Typically, adolescents exercise their independence by questioning or challenging their parents' (or guardians') rules, which at times leads... read more ).
 Such problems must be distinguished from occasional errors in judgment.